MileHacker Logo

 Redwood Coast North Extension

-Continue north on Highway 101 to explore Humboldt Redwoods State Park (Avenue of the Giants) and further to Redwood National and State Parks.
-Spend a night or two in Eureka or Trinidad to truly experience the ancient redwood groves.
+Continue north on Highway 101 to explore Humboldt Redwoods State Park (Avenue of the Giants) and extra to Redwood National and State Parks.
+Spend an evening or two in Eureka or Trinidad to truly experience the ancient redwood groves.

 What to Do